 14 – Mountain Yoga

 Yoga is all about connecting with the world around you.
-And what better way to do that than by practicing yoga outside, surrounded by the very best of the natural world?
+And what better way to do that than by practising yoga outside, surrounded by the very best of the natural world?
 At various yoga retreats in Nepal you can learn and practice meditation, yoga, and spirituality whilst surrounded by the majesty of the Himalayas.
-Sadhana Yoga Retreat in Pokhara comes highly recommended, and offers everything from daily classes through to 21 day intensive courses.
+Sadhana Yoga Retreat in Pokhara comes highly recommended, and offers everything from daily classes through to 21-day intensive courses.

 15 – Discover Ayurveda

 Dating back to the Vedic period, Ayurveda is the oldest authentically recorded science in existence.
 The goal is to achieve harmony between the four dimensions of health (body, senses, mind and spirit).